yair-roshal/000-giveMeWordBot/readme.md

 ## Installation instructions

 1. in main folder, text in the terminal `npm install`
-2. `npm run start-client` -start of the project
+2. `npm run start` - start of the project
-3. after that go to the `server` folder ,text in the terminal `cd..` and `cd server`
-4. text in the terminal `npm install`
+3. `npm run dev` - start of the project in dev mode
+4. `npm run dev-debug` - start of the project in dev-debug mode
-5. `npm run start-server` -start of the project
+5. `npm run prod` - start of the project in prod mode

 ## This project used

-1. Next
+1. Node
-2. Node
+1. TelegramBot for Node
-3. React
-4. SQL